5 Simple Routines to Keep Down Family Clutter

 Group your products and supplies.

-The idea is to start with all similar types of products in one grouping.
-This could be facial products, cleaning products, medicines, seasonings, shoes, jewelry, accessories, canned goods, or almost anything that you use and group throughout your home.
+The idea is to start with similar products in one grouping.
+This could include facial products, cleaning products, medicines, seasonings, shoes, jewelry, accessories, canned goods, or almost anything that you use and group throughout your home.

-Not only does this free you up to declutter those items (thereby streamlining that area), but it also might encourage you to use certain things more frequently.
-For example, using this in your medicine cabinet might highlight that you’re not taking your vitamins as much as you’d like and it might offer a little nudge.
+Not only does this free you up to declutter those items (thereby streamlining that area), but it might also encourage you to use certain things more frequently.
+For example, using this in your medicine cabinet might highlight that you're not taking your vitamins as much as you'd like and offer a little nudge.

 #2.
 Separate The Weak From The Herd.